 Therefore, it is a sensitive test and can be used to show the difference between various batches of material, which may show little difference under a conventional heating experiment.
 Batches with different crystallization behavior will lead to variation in the quality of the final processed product.
 For polymer resin manufacture, it can be used for, quality assurance purposes, the optimization of resin formula or the evaluation of a competitor’s resin.

 In designed formulations for lyophilized drugs, it is important to know the collapse temperature of the cake.
-If the, collapse temperature is exceeded, the cake will collapse and the batch will be ruined.
-The collapse temperature is often associated with the Tg’ of the frozen material and measuring this transition is the best way to approximate it.
+If the collapse temperature is exceeded, the cake will collapse and the batch will be ruined.
+The collapse temperature is often associated with the glass transition temperature (Tg) of the frozen material and measuring this transition is the best way to approximate it.
+It is also useful to know the amount of non-frozen water, which can be estimated as the enthalpy of melting (ΔH).

 DSC and Raman spectroscopy are both used to investigate crystallinity but in rather different ways.
 DSC can determine the degree of crystallinity very precisely and can also follow the kinetics of crystallization by measuring the associated enthalpy changes.